ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/alerts.rst

 resource events.
 An agent may choose to ignore certain types of events, but there is still the overhead of calling it for those events.
 To eliminate that overhead, you may select which types of events the agent should receive.

+Alert filters are configured within a ``select`` element inside an ``alert`` element.

+.. list-table:: **Possible alert filters**
+   :class: longtable
+   :widths: 1 3
+   :header-rows: 1

+   * - Name
+     - Events alerted
+   * - select_nodes
+     - A node joins or leaves the cluster (whether at the cluster layer for cluster nodes, or via a remote connection for Pacemaker Remote nodes).
+   * - select_fencing
+     - Fencing or unfencing of a node completes (whether successfully or not).
+   * - select_resources
+     - A resource action other than meta-data completes (whether successfully or not).
+   * - select_attributes
+     - A transient attribute value update is sent to the CIB.

 .. topic:: Alert configuration to receive only node events and fencing events

    .. code-block:: xml